-When you want to build water projects in your garden, a rock walk, or to disguise unsightly utility boxes, consider the merits of artificial garden rock versus real rock for these projects as discussed here.
+When you want to build water projects in your garden, a rock wall, or disguise unsightly utility boxes, consider the merits of artificial versus real rock for these projects as discussed here.

 1. Garden Waterfalls

 Artificial rock is made of synthetic water-resistant material that does not crack.
-Its light weight, even when filled, means it will not settle.
+Its lightweight, even when filled, which means it will not settle.
 The water pipes and the layout of the water channel will remain as originally placed.

 2. Wildlife Pond